-2018 was a great year for the growth of the staffing industry despite struggles associated with recruiting qualified candidates and filling orders.
+2018 was a great year for the growth of the staffing industry and interesting staffing trends emerged, despite struggles associated with recruiting qualified candidates and filling orders.
 The year ended on a great note with December seeing an increase of 312K USD in employment and overall employment growing by 1.8% YoY.

 The temp market also did show promising growth and 3 of the top temp markets outperformed in 2018.
 The manufacturing temp market experienced an accelerated growth of 2.3% and business and professional services grew by 2.8%.
 On the other hand, healthcare and finance temp markets were consistent with their past growth numbers.